-Princess Alexandra.
+Princess Alexandra came to visit.
 She was very interested in all that was going on and we had quite a nice chat with her.

 School secretary and Welfare

-Oh yes, and I used to listen to readers as well at Mile Cross and one boy said “Miss!
-I don’t want to do this.”
-I said, “Neither do I, let’s get on with it!”(both laugh) So we then got on with our reading and he was quite happy with my reply.
+I used to listen to readers as well at Mile Cross and one boy said ‘Miss!
+I don’t want to do this.’
+I said, ‘Neither do I, let’s get on with it!
+So we then got on with our reading and he was quite happy with my reply.

-No. I wanted to do two more years because my husband was just a bit younger than me and I decided I’d like to stay on another couple of years and we’d finish together, unfortunately he was made redundant in the March and I was made redundant in the July.
-So we still finished together (laughs).
+I wanted to do two more years because my husband was just a bit younger than me and I decided I’d like to stay on another couple of years and we’d finish together; unfortunately he was made redundant in the March and I was made redundant in the July.
+So we still finished together.

 Lady Mayhew of the Colman family

-But as a result of my association with Mrs Mussellwhite, years before, she got in touch with me and said that Lady Mayhew of the Colman family was quite an old lady by this time, but a very nice one and she lived at Spire Hospital, although she wasn’t ill she lived there, and she wanted a secretary, once a week (laughs).
+As a result of my association with Mrs Mussellwhite, years before, she got in touch with me and said that Lady Mayhew of the Colman family was quite an old lady by this time, but a very nice one and she lived at Spire Hospital, although she wasn’t ill she lived there, and she wanted a secretary, once a week.
 So after that we used to meet and she was very good at dictating and then I’d get on with typing the letters for her and sending them off.
-I found out she was very interested in sailing and the Hathor wherry rather and about three or four other wherries.
-I think she was the same age as the Hathor which I went on went it was moored at the riverside down near Thorpe Station, to see what she’d been talking about.
+I found out she was very interested in sailing and the Hathor wherry, and about three or four other wherries.
+I think she was the same age as the Hathor which I went on when it was moored at the riverside down near Thorpe Station, to see what she’d been talking about.

 She was very able at dictating for me to take it down in shorthand and she was a very pleasant person and we got on very well.